genixpro/kwola/docs/architecture.md

 training crops are seeded and action-centred; next-state crops use a separately seeded random centre.
 Images, action masks, reward masks, coordinates, and recent-action features are cropped together.

+TraceNet retains separate immediate- and discounted-future reward maps.
+Their masked sum is the action-value map used directly by greedy inference.
+Training uses masked Double DQN: the online model selects the next valid spatial action, the target model evaluates it, terminal transitions receive a zero future target, and both reward heads train immediately with Smooth L1 loss.
+Optional cursor, execution-feature, and future-symbol auxiliaries remain; the future-symbol target is detached.
-The reward and loss equations preserve the historical present/future/state/advantage phases and auxiliary cursor, execution-feature, and future-symbol heads.
-Target checkpoints refresh on the configured global iteration cadence.
-Exploration combines the action, session, and test-step axes;
+Gradients are clipped and target checkpoints refresh on the configured global iteration cadence.

-repeat-action suppression resets when a previously unseen branch symbol appears.
+Exploration probabilities are ordered thresholds: weighted random occupies the first interval, uniform random the remainder of the total-random interval, and greedy Q selection the rest.
+Forced random testing remains weighted.
+Branch novelty is claimed atomically in a campaign-wide LMDB collection before each trace is committed.
+Initial-page coverage is claimed without reward.
+Code and no-code shaping applies only when branch instrumentation was available; screenshot and URL novelty remain session-local.

 ## Run layout